PAE MobiLLM: Privacy-Aware and Efficient LLM Fine-Tuning on the Mobile Device via Additive Side-Tuning: Evaluation Results and Analysis

 \subsection{Advantages of Communication Efficiency}

-As the results shown in Table~\ref{table:transmission}, compared to device-server collaborative methods, PAE MobiLLM reduces at least $485.45\times$ communication cost (PAE MobiLLM vs BitFit-SL, the OPT-1.3B model).
-We illustrate how PAE MobiLLM improves communication efficiency from the following three aspects.
+As the results shown in Table~\ref{table:transmission}, compared to device-server collaborative methods, PAE MobiLLM reduces at least $17.06\times$ communication cost (PAE MobiLLM vs BitFit-SL, the OPT-1.3B model, and Dialogsum task).
+We illustrate how PAE MobiLLM improves communication efficiency from the following two aspects.

 \textbf{Per-Batch Transmission Efficiency.} Per-batch transmission measurements for OPT-1.3B (Table~\ref{table:transmission}) reveal fundamental architectural differences.
 Split learning based methods necessitate dual activation-gradient exchanges and result in 33.4MB/batch communication load, while MobiLLM's further escalates this burden due to its full-layer activation transmissions.
-In contrast, PAE MobiLLM leverages the pivot token selection to identify and only transmit the most informative activation dimension.
-As a result, it reduces per-batch traffic to under 1MB.
-That is a 97\% reduction compared to split learning, and makes continuous device-server collaboration feasible even in low-speed or unstable wireless networks.
+In contrast, PAE MobiLLM leverages the token selector to identify and transmit only the activation dimensions involved in the loss computation.
+Compared to split learning, it reduces per-batch traffic by at least 27.8\% in generation task and even up to 97\% in classification tasks, which makes such device-server collaboration based LLM FT feasible in low-speed or unstable wireless networks.